 Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

-The experiences are waiting in line when you travel to Cambodia
+The experiences are endless when you travel to Cambodia

 I sit and look down at my three blue toenails.
 The one on the little toe is about to fall off, but the other two I think I will most graciously be allowed to keep, even though they now look like something that should be amputated.

-My hiking boots stink of mould, and I still have marks from leech bites, beach fleas and mosquitoes.
-It's all just proof that I've just returned home Southeast Asia, specifically Cambodia, which – as I quickly found out – has more to offer than Angkor Wat.
+My hiking boots stink of mold, and I still have marks from leech bites, beach fleas, and mosquitoes.
+It's all just proof that I've just returned from Southeast Asia, specifically Cambodia, which – as I quickly found out – has more to offer than Angkor Wat.

 From Phnom Penh to the remains of the French colonial era